frontendninja10/frontendninja10/README.md

 ## About Me

-I’m Babafemi Jimoh-Kuku, a Software Engineer with 2 years of experience in Frontend Web Development.
+I’m Babafemi Jimoh-Kuku, a Software Engineer with 2 years of professional experience in building user interfaces for digital web products.
 I prioritize excellence, simplicity and speed with a goal to deliver high-quality work that exceed expectations.

 #### I Enjoy 🚀